 The purpose of this document is to provide technical guidance on the three kinds of simplified costs applicable to the ESI Funds and to share the best practices with a view to encouraging Member States to use simplified costs.

-The Working document will benefit the public authorities, programme managers, auditors, (potential) beneficiaries and other stakeholders involved in the implementation of the ESI Funds.
-Use of the available options in line with this guidance will give more legal certainty to the beneficiaries, therefore reducing their financial risk.

 The examples aiming at illustrating the main points of implementation are given for illustrative purposes only and do not constitute a requirement or recommendation for similar operations in the 2014-2020 programming period.

 Why use simplified costs?